jar-o/asciipy/ANSWERS.md

 ### 2. What are some strategies you would employ to make your service more scalable?

 #### Caching
 I've implemented a simple file-based cache in this server.
-It makes some amount of difference, but there are a couple problems.
+It makes some difference, but there are a couple problems.

 1. It's wasteful to cache the ASCII output at the node level, since running multiple servers means a high chance of duplicate caching.
 Moving to a centralized cache configuration with a high performance server like **Redis** would be preferred.
-2. A caching server like **Redis** (or **memcached**) should be used regardless, since it's highly unlikely my rudimentary file caching mechanism can compare, performance-wise.
+2. A caching server like **Redis** (or **memcached**) should be used regardless, since it's highly unlikely my rudimentary file caching mechanism can compare performance-wise.
 3. Using a remote caching server takes pressure off the node's CPU/disk and moves the problem into one of response time -- making it a better fit for an async I/O service, which may provide some benefit.

 #### HTTP Compression at proxy level